-The Worthington Historical Society has a small endowment, but is mostly supported through memberships, financial donations, building rentals and sales of publications.
+The Worthington Historical Society receives no Town funds and is run entirely by volunteers.
+We have a small endowment – and earn occasional revenue from building rentals or publication sales – but are mostly supported through memberships and financial donations.
 We invite everyone to join and help us explore and preserve Worthington’s history.

 We are a 501(3)(c), tax-exempt organization.
 All memberships and donations are fully tax-deductible.

-Individual memberships are $20, family memberships are $35, and of course we welcome extra donations in any amount.
+Individual memberships are $20, family memberships are $35, and of course we welcome donations in any amount.
 All memberships and donations to WHS can be paid through the Paypal button below.
 If you prefer to mail in your contribution, please send a check made out to “Worthington Historical Society” to Worthington Historical Society / P. O. Box 12 / Worthington MA 01098.
-Please include a piece of paper indicating your name, mailing address, email address, and whether your donation is a new membership or renewal.
-You can also download our membership form for this purpose at this link.
+Include a piece of paper indicating your name, mailing address, email address, and whether you are already a member.

 |Memberships and Donations to WHS|

-We welcome donations of letters, diaries, scrapbooks, postcards, photographs, paintings and drawings, needlework, furniture, household and farm items, clothing, business records, organizational records, and anything else with a clear connection to the history of Worthington or to people who have lived here.
-We can also scan and return to you any photographs or documents you wish to keep.
+We welcome donations of letters, diaries, scrapbooks, postcards, photographs, paintings, drawings, needlework, furniture, household and farm items, clothing, business records, organizational records, and anything else with a clear connection to the history of Worthington and the people who have lived here.
+We can scan and return to you any photographs or documents you wish to keep.

 The WHS is a 501(c)(3) nonprofit organization and gifts are tax-deductible.
 However, WHS does not provide appraisals.
 It is the donor’s responsibility to appraise any donated property for tax purposes.

-If you wish to donate an item to the Historical Society, please contact any member of the Board of Directors.
-In 2006 the Board developed a collections policy that is available for downloading.
-If you would like to donate an item, please fill out the downloadable Donation Form.
+If you wish to donate an item to the Historical Society, please contact any member of the Board of Directors or fill out our downloadable Donation Form.
+In 2006 the Board developed a collections policy that can also be downloaded.

 Great thanks to all who have donated items to WHS.
 Some recent acquisitions are itemized or photographed below.